Orange County Debt Consolidation Attorney

 Does Debt Consolidation Hurt Your Credit?

 Debt consolidation itself does not inherently hurt your credit.
-In fact, it can have a positive impact on your credit score if managed responsibly.
+In fact, it can positively impact your credit score if managed responsibly.
 However, the process of applying for a consolidation loan may result in a temporary dip in your credit score due to the hard inquiry made by lenders.
+Additionally, closing accounts after consolidating debt can affect your credit utilization ratio, which may also impact your credit score.

-Additionally, if you close accounts after consolidating debts, it can affect your credit utilization ratio, which may also impact your credit score.
 Overall, as long as you make timely payments on your consolidation loan and avoid accumulating more debt, debt consolidation may help improve your credit over time.

 How Long Does a Debt Consolidation Stay on Your Credit Report?